rocrill/meal-generator/README.md

 * Anyone looking to improve their nutritional knowledge.
 * Anyone lacking inspiration on what to cook.

-### User Stories

-* First Time Visitor Goals

-  * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about what the balanced meal generator does.
-  * As a First Time Visitor, I want to be able to easily navigate throughout the site to find the meal generator, and the nutrition quiz.

-* Returning Visitor Goals

-  * As a Returning Visitor, I want to easily access the section of the site where I can contact the company with queries.
-  * As a Returning Visitor, I want to easily access the section of the site where I can generate more meal ideas.

-* Frequent User Goals

-  * As a Frequent User, I want to be able to access the site easily from any device, even if I am on the go.
-  * As a Frequent User, I want to follow the company on their social pages so I am aware of any updates/offers.

-* Site Owner Goals

-  * As a site owner, I want to create an attractive and well-designed site that elicits a positive emotional response in users so that they remain on and navigate througout the site to achieve their goals.
-  *  As a site owner, I want to have clear social media links displayed on the site which may lead to an increased following on channels to help with my branding.

 ### Structure:

 The site has 2 pages: